Matcha made in heaven: Pubs embrace tea trend

 Daytime occasions such as breakfast and brunch have proved especially strong for the brand, though Allen’s advice to pubs is to keep things simple: “A Matcha latte or iced Matcha is an easy win.
 Then, look to integrate it into seasonal cocktails or brunch items to give guests new and engaging ways to try it.”

-Meanwhile, co-owner of the Black Bull at Sedbergh in Cumbria, James Ratcliffe, told The MA Matcha, along with Asian cuisine, is currently “very on trend”, which was also reflected in the recent report from Bidfood.
+Meanwhile, co-owner of the Black Bull at Sedbergh in Cumbria, James Ratcliffe, told The MA Matcha, and Asian cuisine in general, is currently “very on trend”.

 Natural buzz

-Ratcliffe, who runs the Black Bull with his wife and chef Nina Matsunaga, explained the pub has introduced a variety of Matcha drinks, including lattes and cocktails, and occasionally uses Matcha in its Japanese-inspired food as well in line with increased demand for the green powder.
+Ratcliffe, who runs the Black Bull with his wife and chef Nina Matsunaga, said the pub has introduced a variety of Matcha drinks, including lattes and cocktails, and occasionally uses Matcha in its Japanese-inspired food.

-Like Allen, he advises operators to keep it simple at first, starting with a Matcha latte or similar, and go from there: “Most decent coffee suppliers will have a ‘matcha mix’ or syrup, which you’ll be able to mix into your hot or iced drinks.
+“Most decent coffee suppliers will have a ‘matcha mix’ or syrup, which you’ll be able to mix into your hot or iced drinks”, he added.

 “They’ll also be able to give you some drink variations, too.
 Once you have some, I would start to experiment with some cocktails.”